-A full-coverage bra is way more likely to give you support and keep things looking smooth underneath your clothing, and that’s why this plus size wire-free bra from Comfort Choice is a really good option.
-The gel-padded straps, band, and sides are all thick and cushioned to give you lift along with comfort, and because it's got front hooks, it's a cinch to take on and off.
-Plus, it comes in five practical and pretty colors: black, white, nude, purple, and turquoise.
+A full-coverage bra is way more likely to give you support and keep things looking smooth underneath your clothing, and that’s why this Glamorise MagicLift minimizer bra is a really good option.
+The inner-bust band, wide straps, and wireless seams are all thick and cushioned to give you lift along with comfort, and because it's got a crisscross cinch design, it pulls things together instead of apart.
+Plus, it comes in seven practical and pretty colors.

 Full Coverage Triangular Cups (And Front Adjustable Straps!)

 Triangular-shaped cups will push the breasts to the middle rather than outward, and this full-coverage bra gives you a satin comfort wire system that’s surrounded with padding.
 It’s also got some pretty cool conveniences, like front-adjustable straps and a ridiculously smooth material that won't look bumpy under clothes.